Quicksort: Space complexity

+of the sorted records, in order to exchange records, and a constant number of integer variables used as indices).

 Another, less common, not-in-place, version of quicksort uses O(n) space for working storage and can implement a stable sort.
 The working storage allows the input array to be easily partitioned in a stable manner and then copied back to the input array for successive recursive calls.
 Sedgewick's optimization is still appropriate.

 Relation to other algorithms

 Quicksort is a space-optimized version of the binary tree sort.
 Instead of inserting items sequentially into an explicit tree, quicksort organizes them concurrently into a tree that is implied by the recursive calls.
 The algorithms make exactly the same comparisons, but in a different order.
 An often desirable property of a sorting algorithm is stability – that is the order of elements that compare equal is not changed, allowing controlling order of multikey tables (e.g. directory or folder listings) in a natural way.
 This property is hard to maintain for in-place quicksort (that uses only constant additional space for pointers and buffers, and O(log n) additional space for the management of explicit or implicit recursion).
 For variant quicksorts involving extra memory due to representations using pointers (e.g. lists or trees) or files (effectively lists), it is trivial to maintain stability.
 The more complex, or disk-bound, data structures tend to increase time cost, in general making increasing use of virtual memory or disk.